eternagame/.github/CONTRIBUTING.md

 * p1/urgent: Product is unusable for majority of users
 * p2/important: A large number of users have a significant pain point or a significant use case is prevented
 * p3/standard: Enhancement with nominal value or bug with nominal impact
-* p4/minor: There is a reasonable workaround, or this is a nice to have with limited impact
+* p4/minor: There is a reasonable workaround or this is a nice to have with limited impact
 * p5/chore: A cleanup with no end-user impact

 ## Getting Started